fabricelacharme/ColorSlider/README.md

 BarInnerColor             | Gets or sets the inner color of the bar.
-BarPenColorTop            | Gets or sets the top color of the bar BarPenColorBottom         | Gets or sets the bottom color of the bar ElapsedPenColorTop        | Gets or sets the top color the elapsed ElapsedPenColorBottom     | Gets or sets the bottom color of the elapsed ElapsedInnerColor         | Gets or sets the inner color of the elapsed.
+BarPenColorTop            | Gets or sets the top color of the bar BarPenColorBottom         | Gets or sets the bottom color of the bar ElapsedPenColorTop        | Gets or sets the top color of the elapsed ElapsedPenColorBottom     | Gets or sets the bottom color of the elapsed ElapsedInnerColor         | Gets or sets the inner color of the elapsed.
 TickColor                 | Gets or sets the color of the graduations